khos2ow/worldwind.arc.nasa.gov/content/web/get-started.md

 ### Loading and displaying a WorldWind globe

 There are multiple ways to load the Web WorldWind library.
 The simplest is to include a script tag in an HTML page to link it directly from WorldWind's servers.

-Let's create a file named 'index.html' and add the following to it:
+We can begin by creating a folder for our web application (say, 'HelloWorldWind').
+Within that folder, Let's create a file named 'index.html' and add the following to it:

 {{< highlight html >}}
 <!DOCTYPE html>